Derek Webster (radio presenter): Career

-Webster presented as a volunteer at Whiston Hospital Radio from 1977, learning presentation and production skills.
+Derek Webster presented as a volunteer at Whiston Hospital Radio from 1977, learning presentation and production skills.
 Along with friends David Howard and Paul Loney he wrote and produced the children's radio serial Captain Flash which was broadcast on the popular Billy Butler morning show on BBC Radio Merseyside in 1978.

-Webster's first professional radio job was as a presenter at Red Rose Radio in Lancashire from 1982 until 1990; he presented late nights and then the Early Show, before moving to mid mornings on Red Rose Gold 999AM in 1990.
+Derek Webster's first professional radio job was as a presenter at Red Rose Radio in Lancashire from 1982 until 1990; he presented late nights and then the Early Show, before moving to mid mornings on Red Rose Gold 999AM in 1990.
 Also presenting live daily travel reports from an aeroplane flying out of Blackpool Airport.

 He was then a presenter at Radio City Gold, which was a sister station to Radio City in Liverpool, where he presented the breakfast show in 1993.

-In 1994 Webster joined the launch team at North West regional station Jazz FM as Head Of Music and presenting a daily show.
+In 1994 Derek joined the launch team at North West regional station Jazz FM as Head Of Music and presenting a daily show.

-Webster returned to Lancashire's Red Rose Gold 999AM in 1995 as Head Of Presentation and presenter of the mid morning show from 1995 to 1997, when he joined 96.9 The Bay in Lancaster, presenting mid mornings.
+Derek returned to Lancashire's Red Rose Gold 999AM in 1995 as Head Of Presentation and presenter of the mid morning show from 1995 to 1997, when he joined 96.9 The Bay in Lancaster, presenting mid mornings.

-He presented the mid morning show and was Head Of Music at North West of England regional station Century 105 from its launch in 1998.
+Derek presented the mid morning show and was Head Of Music at North West of England regional station Century 105 from its launch in 1998.
 He said that at the station's launch working with John Myers, "[i]t felt like I was in ‘Pirates Of The Caribbean’ at the start of another big adventure."
 In 1999, he was still presenting at the station.

-In 2000 Webster joined the launch team at East Lancashire radio station 2BR where he presented the breakfast show.
+In 2000 Derek joined the launch team at East Lancashire radio station 2BR where he presented the breakfast show.